 In the past year, there have been numerous webinars in the QA sphere about scriptless/code less automation.
-The one that is receiving a buzz is the HP UFT and TurnKey integration with CFactory to make this possible.
+The one that is receiving a buzz is the Micro Focus Business Process Testing and TurnKey integration with CFactory to make this possible.
 With the convenience, accessibility and ease of use- this might be the next big thing in the world of Functional Test Automation.
-There are many tools that are already adapting this method.
+There are many tools that are already adopting this method.

 #2.
 Internet of Things

 Have you been hearing this lot too?
 Well, it’s only fair.
 Thermostats, security systems, power switches, etc. can be controlled through remote devices that are connected over the internet.
 Also, there are clocks, eyewear and umpteen other accessories that are embracing the internet.
 What this means is a lee-way for plenty different possibilities for technology to evolve, increase in embedded systems and derivatively, that many innovative testing techniques and frameworks.
 How exciting!